caiettia/Thesis-Project/atsa/README.md

  # 3/18/2021
  NOTE arrived about 20 minutes late to class...need to update notes

+ - exercise 2
+  - calculate half-hourly solar radiation values based on the gap-filling method in the class notebook for 3/18
  - the second case study is introduced
    - the problem with this case study is we need to fill in some values
  - data